The PIOB's recommendations are based on the proposals discussed by the IESBA as of April 2020

 The current approach in the NAS and Fees projects does not challenge the concept of multidisciplinary audit firms.

-Recognizing that the business model is a complex issue and that ethical issues are just an aspect of it, the PIOB recommends keeping it into consideration while advancing other projects (NAS, Fees).
+Recognizing that the business model is a complex issue and that ethical issues are just one aspect of it, the PIOB recommends considering this issue while advancing other projects (NAS, Fees).
 Continued coordination with the IAASB and other stakeholders is encouraged to identify ways to address the topic.

 Ethical implications of Artificial Intelligence (AI)

-As a consequence of the increased use of technology by the larger firms and the lack of guidance, it is in the public interest that the IESBA develops guidance and a framework for evaluation of ethical issues and biases when the firms use automation and artificial intelligence to perform audit procedures.
+As a consequence of the increased use of technology by larger firms and the lack of guidance, it is in the public interest for the IESBA to develop guidance and create a framework for evaluating ethical issues and biases when the firms use automation and artificial intelligence to perform audit procedures.

-The PIOB appreciates the consideration given by the IESBA to develop guidance on ethical issues when audit firms use technology, to quickly address the relevant issues.
+The PIOB appreciates the consideration given by the IESBA to developing guidance on ethical issues when audit firms use technology and encourages IESBA to address the relevant issues on a timely basis.

 Importance of the definition of PIE and coordination with the IAASB

-The definition of PIE is crucial to determine the categories of entities which are subject to stricter provisions in the Code.
+The definition of PIE is crucial to determine the categories of entities that are subject to stricter provisions in the Code.
 It affects important projects such as NAS and Fees.

-Coordination with the IAASB is sought, to align the ISAs with the Code of Ethics and have a consistent application of the two sets of standards.
+Coordination with the IAASB is sought, to align the ISAs with the Code of Ethics and apply the two sets of standards consistently.

-The definition of PIE should include all entities which have a public interest impact on society (e.g. financial institutions, listed companies, significant utility companies), as well as those defined as PIEs by national regulators in their own jurisdictions.
+The definition of PIE should include all entities with a public interest impact on society (e.g. financial institutions, listed companies, significant utility companies), as well as those defined as PIEs by national regulators in their own jurisdictions, to ensure the global applicability of the Code of Ethics.
+Consideration should be given to any other entities that could pose a threat to financial stability.